Ashish12203683/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A Python-based Tic-Tac-Toe game implementing a 3x3 grid, allowing two players to take turns marking X and O to win by aligning three symbols horizontally, vertically, or diagonally.
+Tic-Tac-Toe in Python is a classic game where two players take turns marking spaces in a 3x3 grid.
+The goal is to be the first to form a horizontal, vertical, or diagonal line of your symbols (X or O).
+This project involves creating a console-based implementation of the game, allowing players to input their moves and displaying the game board.
+Python's logic and data structures are used to manage gameplay and determine the winner.